EkmalRey/ImgClassification/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 with an additional clause restricting commercial use.
-For commercial use, please contact the author.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the Non-Commercial MIT License - see the [LICENSE](LICENSE) file for details.

 ---